tmarkovski/sawtooth-sdk-net/README.md

     {
         { GetAddress(name), ByteString.CopyFrom(BitConverter.GetBytes(value)) }
     });
+    Console.WriteLine($"Value for {name} decreased to {value}");
 }
 ~~~

 This method does three things in order
 - Reads the state for this address from the ledger
 - If the state already exists, throws an error (we can only increase or decrease the value once it's set - this is a design choice, not a requirement)
-- The the state wasn't set, write the value to the ledger
+- If the state wasn't set, write the value to the ledger

 We interact with the state of the ledger by utilizing the `TransactionContext` class.
-This class contains methods for retrieving and writing the state of the ledger, namely `GetSatetAsync(address)` and `SetStateAsync([adress, value])`.
+This class contains methods for retrieving and writing the state of the ledger, namely `GetSatetAsync(address)` and `SetStateAsync([address, value])`.
 It's important that the address is formed properly, otherwise it will not be written.

 The remaining two methods look like this